-I am indebted to Sina Adineh, Bruce Blackadar, Takeshi Katsura, Luciano Salvetti, and Fanxin Wu for pointing out to some mistakes that mysteriously crept into my book while I wasn't looking.
-The proofs that were included in their entirety were not entirely wrong.
+I am indebted to Sina Adineh, Akihiko Arai, Bruce Blackadar, Miles Gould, Takeshi Katsura, Luciano Salvetti, and Fanxin Wu for pointing out to some mistakes that mysteriously crept into my book while I wasn't looking.
+The proofs included in this errata in their entirety were not entirely wrong.
 Even if there were a few minor changes in a proof, I found it that writing out the complete (and completely correct) proof appeared to be the right way to go.
 This is the list of all errors in [5] (and their corrections) known to me.
 It includes clarifications of some of the obscurities found in the text, as well as more elegant rewritings of some of the (correct) proofs.
 The list will be updated as needed.